dbrevesf/dbrevesf.github.io/_posts/2018-08-07-section4-lambda-map-filter.md

 ### Map Function

-The map function allow us to map a function to an iterable object.
+The map function allows us to map a function to an iterable object.

 ```python
     def square(num):